 Example of Multithreading #2(CPU bound process):

-This example displays another method for parallelizing the same script using a Thread pool.
+This example displays another method for parallelizing the same script using a thread pool.

 The syntax here is much simpler as it uses a prebuilt Python module, concurrent.futures, which takes care of all of the thread creating, starting, and joining behind the scenes.